ukb-aoslo/ConeMapper/FCN_Code/cone-detection-master-thesis/README.md

 # Regularity-Aware Detection of Cone Photoreceptors via CNNs and Particle Systems

+## Installation

+Install the newest NVIDIA drivers

+Install python 3.6 or greater

+Run in terminal in folder with FCN `pip install -r requirements.txt`.
+It should automatically install all necessary packages.

 ## Usage

 There are pretrained models in the folder `pretrained_models`.
 See `detect.py` for an example